ReemNeama/eventati_book/eventati_book_development_tracker.md

     - ✅ Fixed all references to use the renamed methods

 ### Completed Milestones
+- Implemented comparison selection functionality:
+  - Added "Compare" checkbox to all service list items
+  - Created ComparisonProvider to manage selected items
+  - Implemented comparison floating action button that appears when 2+ items are selected
+  - Built comparison selection management with limit of 3 items per service type
+- Implemented comparison screens:
+  - Created ServiceComparisonScreen with tabs for Overview, Features, and Pricing
+  - Implemented ComparisonItemCard for displaying services side by side
+  - Built FeatureComparisonTable for comparing service features with visual indicators
+  - Created PricingComparisonTable with interactive parameters for cost calculation
+  - Added visual indicators for best options based on features and pricing
 - Basic app structure with navigation, screens, and styling system
 - Dark/light theme toggle functionality
 - Service browsing screens with filtering and sorting